ultracoconut/LiebrePay-Westend/README.md

 # Liebre Pay --- PoC VERSION

 ## About Liebre Pay
-Liebre Pay is a PoC (proof of concept) project of a financial web application aimed at businesses which operates on the Polkadot's system chain Asset Hub.
+Liebre Pay is a Proof of Concept (PoC) financial web application designed to facilitate blockchain-based business payments.
+It operates on Polkadot's Asset Hub and aims to simplify stablecoin transactions for small and medium-sized enterprises (SMEs).
+The platform allows businesses to send payments in DOT, USDC, and USDT individually or in batches using CSV files.
-This application provides small and medium-sized enterprises with the ability to make payments to both employees and suppliers in a simple and convenient manner using stablecoins such as USDC and USDT, as well as DOT.

 >[!NOTE]
 > This application is a Proof of Concept (PoC) and is in an early development phase.
 It may contain bugs or issues.
 > To test the application, please use a secure environment with an account that has minimal balances.
 Avoid using accounts with significant funds.